chunbochu/COMP670.chunbochu.github.io/projects/virtual-human-project/virtual_human_project.md

 You should complete the following:
  - individual:
    - watch [Conversational AI with Rasa](https://learning.rasa.com/conversational-ai-with-rasa/introduction-to-rasa/)
-   - use the recommended learning resources to learn the basic concepts of Natural Language Processing (NLP) and Rasa, including: intent, entity, rasa training data, stories, rules, domain, actions, forms, slots
+   - use the recommended learning resources to learn the basic concepts of Natural Language Processing (NLP) and Rasa, including: intent, entity, rasa training data, stories, rules, domain, actions, forms, slots, [Conversation-Driven Development](https://rasa.com/docs/rasa/conversation-driven-development)
    - log in our course Rasa server.
 Get familiar with the development environment and rasa [CLI commands](https://rasa.com/docs/rasa/command-line-interface)
  - team
    - create and train an initial bot (see below)